belenjn/metrics-app/README.md

 4. Set up the MySQL database:

    - Create a new MySQL database and a user.
-   - Update the database connection settings in a `.env` file (example provided in the repository).
+   - In the provided .env.example file, enter your database connection settings (e.g., database name, host, user, password).
+     -Save the file as .env in the root directory of the backend.

 5. Start the application: